ParisMonson/CV/README.md

 - Jest
 - MERN Stack

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (16th April 2022 to 9th September 2022)

 The skills I developed during my time at Makers far exceeded my expectations going into this coding bootcamp.
 It wasn't learning how to code that I found the most beneficial but rather the array of soft skills and industry best practices that I picked up.

-- Used TDD on every project, learnt multiple testing frameworks and the importance of testing in industry software.
+- Used TDD on every project, learnt multiple testing frameworks and the importance of testing in the Software Development Life Cycle.
 - Working with different people on group projects taught me a lot about communication and how to work with different types of personalities effectively.
-- Frequently paired with people on challenging tasks…
+- Frequently paired with people on challenging tasks.
 - Picked up new programming languages and frameworks for specific projects.

 #### Exeter University (September 2017 to August 2020)

 - BA Politics and International Relations
 - 2:1
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+I like to play video games, Chess and go to the gym.
+Also interested in current affairs.